alekcz/alekcz.github.io/_posts/2020-08-30-dear-manager-how-to-make-time-for-1-on-1s.md

 A 1-on-1 roster is made up of 3 components: Available times, Conversation Guide, Channels of communication.

 *Available Times*
 This section is built using the slots identified in Steps 1 and 2.
-This is where your direct reports can fill in their prefered slot.
+This is where your direct reports can fill in their preferred slot.
 It is important that your direct reports can select their own time so that they can be held accountable for arriving on time.
 While you have chosen the times that work for you, you may have to adjust them based on the schedules of your direct reports.

 *Conversation Guide*
 1-on-1s can be unbelievably awkward at first.
 The awkwardness can discourage you and your direct report.
 I found that until we got used to it, the first 10 minutes were quite dry, full of operational updates or awkward.
 A conversation guide can be quite useful in getting the two of you through the 10-minute barrier.
 It allows you both to go into the conversation knowing what to expect.
 It is particularly important for your remote direct reports, as the distance can amplify awkwardness.